mtth/avsc/doc/advanced.md

 ----------

 Using the `typeHook` option, it is possible to introduce custom behavior on any type.
-This can for example be used to override a type's `random` method:
+This can for example be used to override a type's `isValid` or `random` method.

+Below we show an example implementing a custom random float generator.

 ```javascript
 var avsc = require('avsc');